JPCLima/BankAccount/README.md

    - To quit the program, select the "Quit" option.

 Enjoy using the Bank Management System for basic banking operations and system management.

-Note: This program is a simulation and does not involve real financial transactions.